-Slow Cooker Greek Lentil Soup is a vegetarian soup with tomatoes, spinach, and Feta cheese and this is delicious!
-This is a must-make soup if you’re a fan of Greek flavors and if you check the nutritional it’s relatively low in net carbs.
+Slow Cooker Greek Lentil Soup is a vegetarian soup with tomatoes, spinach, lemon, and Feta cheese and this is so delicious!
+I think this is a must-make soup if you’re a fan of Greek flavors and if you check the nutritional it’s not actually that high in net carbs for a small bowl.

-I’ve been a lover of lentils for quite a few years now so there are many variations of Lentil Soup on my blog, but when I spotted a recipe for Greek Lentils with spinach and Feta in the American Heart Association Healthy Slow Cooker Cookbook (affiliate link), I couldn’t resist turning it into a soup.
-And I added other ingredients like celery, tomatoes, and lots of stock so I could have a larger serving.
+I’m a long-time fan of lentils, so there are several recipes on my blog for soup with lentils, but when I spotted a recipe for Greek Lentils with spinach and Feta in the American Heart Association Healthy Slow Cooker Cookbook (affiliate link), I couldn’t resist turning it into a soup.
+And I added other ingredients like celery, tomatoes, and lots of stock so it wasn’t so much of a splurge on carbs.